jamie29w/portfolio-website/src/main/body/resume/resume-body.md

 #### Account Manager at Renown Health (June 2015 – Sept.
 2018)

 - S: Renown's Occupational Health Network serves 1,400+ employers' drug testing, workers' compensation, and occupational health needs across 11 urgent care and 3 ER locations.
 Account retention had recently been split out from sales into account management.
-- B: I was the primary liaison to employers, insurers, and third party administrators on behalf of Renown, representing medical providers, clinic staff, and urgent care & ER leadership.
+- B: I was the primary liaison to employers, insurers, and third-party administrators on behalf of Renown, representing medical providers, clinic staff, and urgent care & ER leadership.
 I trained staff and leaders for all locations and implemented lean standard work to support process and their improvement.
 - O: Operational coding and billing errors were reduced across all sites from 8% to 2%.
 The program grew to 1,700 employers primarily based on marketing and word-of-mouth.

 #### Sales Account Manager at Keep Supply (Feb.
 2012 – June 2015)